hishamk/statetrooper/README.md

 ## Features

 - Generic support for different comparable types.
 - Transition history with metadata.
+History size configurable.
 - Thread safe.
 - Super minimal - no triggers/events or actions/callbacks.
 For my use case I just needed a structured, serializable way to constrain and track state transitions.
 - Is able to generate [Mermaid.js](https://mermaid.js.org) diagram descriptions for the transition rules and transition history.